HMS Forward (1805): Service

+In the early evening of 6 October 1813, Lieutenant Richard Bankes received intelligence that a Danish privateer of one gun was sailing towards an anchorage about four miles from Wingo Sound near Goteborg that English merchantmen were wont to use.
+Forward was in company with so when Bankes set out in a boat with six or seven men, Morgan joined him in a boat with an equal handful.
+The British found the Dane at about 9:15 pm.
+The Danish vessel was armed with a howitzer and had a crew of 25 men.
+The British succeeded in capturing the vessel, killing five Danes and wounding the captain, a lieutenant, in their attack; British losses consisted of two men killed and three wounded, including Morgan.

-Forward departed Spithead anchorage on 2 December 1814 and arrived at Port Royal on 11 February 1815, having been part of a larger convoy with as its flagship.
+Forward departed Spithead anchorage on 2 December 1814 and arrived at Port Royal on 11 February 1815, having been part of a larger convoy of around 230 vessels with as its flagship.
 (Note: 'A fleet of about 230 sail, under convoy of the Swiftsure of 74 guns, Capt.
-Adderley... and the Forward brig, of 14 guns, Capt Banks [set sail from the Solent on 2 December 1814]...
+Adderley... and the Forward brig, of 14 guns, Capt Banks[sic] [set sail from the Solent on 2 December 1814]...
 On the 1st inst. the fleet arrived off Barbados...
 The Forward [escorted] those [vessels destined] for this port [and arrived at Port Royal on 11 February 1815, as recorded on page 17.]')
 On 14 February, Forward, set sail from Port Royal, as it escorted the Boadicea and Dowson troop transports to the Mississippi.
 (Note: 'They proceeded on [14 February] Tuesday morning for their destination, under protection of the Forward brig, of 14 guns, Capt.
-Banks.')
+Banks[sic].')